regebro/how-to-diff-xml/talk.rst

 .. note::

-    Formatted text has it's own little issues.
+    But formatted text has it's own little issues, that semantic knowledge of the text doesn't help with!

     For example, if you simply add a bit of formatting to some text, you have very big effects.

-    The text of the P-node has changed from "This is text that can have formatting" to "This".
+    The text of the P-node has changed from "This is formated text" to just "This".
 The node also have two new children.

     The old P node and the new P node will not match.
 Oy vey, what to do?